IFCA-Advanced-Computing/keystone-voms/doc/source/installation.rst

     # pip uninstall python-keystone-voms

-With a running Keystone Icehouse you can install the VOMS module with the following command (note the version range)::
+With a running Keystone you can install the VOMS module with the following command (note the version range)::

     # pip install 'keystone-voms>=8.0.0,<9.0.0'